 6.2.
-Metallurgical properties of briquettes
+Metallurgical Properties of Briquettes

 In addition to cold strength, the thermal stability of the briquettes under the corresponding gas atmosphere and the reducibility is also of essential importance.
 The results of the low-temperature disintegration tests are shown in Table 8.
 It is obvious that the briquettes with bentonite are also suitable for use at elevated temperatures and corresponding gas atmospheres.
-The proportion of This article is protected by copyright.
-All rights reserved briquette fragments larger than d = 6.3 mm after loading with reducing gas at temperatures of 550 °C and the subsequent abrasion stress is 91.8 wt%.
-On the other hand, the briquettes with organic binders cannot withstand these stresses.
+The proportion of briquette fragments larger than d = 6.3 mm after loading with reducing gas at temperatures of 550 °C and the subsequent abrasion stress is 91.8 wt%.
+In contrast, the briquettes with organic binders cannot withstand these stresses.
 For the use of cellulose as a binding agent, the proportion greater than 6.3 mm is 17.3 wt%, and only 3.3 wt% for starch.
 This means that the briquettes with starch and cellulose would probably disintegrate when fed into the reduction shaft.
-This can be explained by the fact that the organic binders decompose at temperatures of approx. 300 °C and solid coke bridges form only at temperatures higher than 800°C. Although, part of the carbon passes to the gaseous phase through the reaction with reducing gas.
+This can be explained by the fact that the organic binders decompose at temperatures of \approx 300 °C and solid coke bridges form only at temperatures higher than 800 °C. Although, part of the carbon passes to the gaseous phase through the reaction with reducing gas.
 As partial melt adhesion between the iron oxide particles does not yet occur at these temperatures, the briquettes disintegrate.
 The disintegration of the briquettes is not necessarily to be seen as negative, but the high dust content (d < 0.5 mm) of 59.7 wt% for cellulose and 68.6% for starch is problematic.
 This means that the gas flow through the reduction shaft could be disturbed.
-On the other hand, the briquettes have to break up into fragments to some extent in order to ensure trouble-free combined hot briquetting with the directly reduced iron oxide pellets and not to negatively influence the strength properties of the hot briquetted iron.
+In contrast, the briquettes have to break up into fragments to some extent to ensure trouble-free combined hot briquetting with the directly reduced iron oxide pellets and not to negatively influence the strength properties of the HBI.
 Furthermore, the reducibility of smaller briquette pieces is better than that of a whole briquette.

-For the briquettes with bentonite a reduction test was still being carried out due to the positive results of the low-temperature disintegration test.
+For the briquettes with bentonite, a reduction test was still being carried out due to the positive results of the low-temperature disintegration test.
 This shows that the reduction process is very slow due to the high density of the briquettes and their size.
-Only after 300 minutes a reduction degree of 80 % was achieved.
-As already predicted, briquettes with bentonite are thermally stable, but are not suitable for use in the Midrex® reduction shaft with regard to reducibility.
+Only after 300 min, a reduction degree of 80% was achieved.
+As already predicted, briquettes with bentonite are thermally stable, but are not suitable for use in the Midrex reduction shaft with regard to reducibility.